creatorrr/main-repo/README.md

      3. Make sure branch is updated and can be safely merged back.
      4. Rebase into one commit, if possible.
      5. Create pull request on original branch.
+     6. Make sure all CI tests pass.
-     6. Merge and delete fix branch.
+     7. Merge and delete fix branch.

  - New featues:
      1. Same as for bug fixes except only on `staging`.